searchisko/searchisko/documentation/development.md

 * Embedded ElasticSearch nodes used with data stored in user home `.dcp_data` subfolder.
 Search node REST API on 15000 port.
 Statistics node REST API on 15100 port.
 * Embedded [h2 database](http://www.h2database.com) used for persistence over `java:jboss/datasources/ExampleDS` datasource which is configured in JBoss EAP 6 by default.

+#### dcp-dev

+* build for development running on typical RHEL6 machine with installed standard JBoss EAP bundle.
+* Embedded ElasticSearch nodes used with data stored in `_EAP_HOME_/standalone/.dcp_data` subfolder.
+Search node REST API on 15000 port.
+Statistics node REST API on 15100 port.
+* Embedded [h2 database](http://www.h2database.com) used for persistence over `java:jboss/datasources/ExampleDS` datasource which is configured in JBoss EAP 6 by default.

 #### openshift

 * build for testing deployment on [OpenShift](http://openshift.redhat.com)